johnsusek/SwiftGodotBuilder/README.md

 A declarative toolkit for building Godot scenes in Swift.
 It sits on top of [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot) and uses Swift [result builders](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/advancedoperators/#Result-Builders) to describe node trees as data.

-> No runtime magic, no retained state.
-Just a builder that emits Godot nodes.

 ### Features

 - **Declarative scenes**: Compose Godot nodes with a SwiftUI-like syntax.